-I know I’m not the only one.
-The bills have been getting higher and higher (how did groceries get so expensive?) and a lot of parents are having trouble deciding how to make Christmas magical for their kids and their extended family.
+The bills have been getting higher and higher (how did groceries get so expensive?) and a lot of parents are having trouble deciding how to make Christmas magical for the special children in their lives.

 I’ve even seen people thinking about taking out loans to fund their Christmas gifts this year.
 It’s not worth it.
 By paying for gifts with a loan, they’ll end up costing a lot more money, and peace of mind because you’ll be carrying the weight of that debt for months to come.

-This is what makes the holiday season stressful.
+This is a big part of what makes the holiday season stressful.

 But There’s a Better Way…

-I began the search for the best gift that’s inexpensive but my nephew would love.
+I began the search for the best gift that’s inexpensive but children will love.

 And I found it.

-Sensory bins are amazing gifts that kids of all ages love.
+Sensory bins are amazing gifts!
 I’ve given these as gifts many times and always receive comments years later about how much they’re still played with.

-The best part is: These sensory toys are the perfect inexpensive gift, and offer many benefits to kids.
+The best part is: These sensory toys are the perfect inexpensive gift, and offer many benefits to children.

-- Children practice their language skills by learning to describe what they are playing with, or how they are playing.
-Kids love playing with new and interesting toys, so they learn new vocabulary.
+- They practice their language skills by learning to describe what they are playing with, or how they are playing.
+Children love playing with new and interesting toys, so they learn new vocabulary.

-- Fine motor skills are so important, as kids learn to manipulate small objects with their little hands.
+- Fine motor skills are developed, too as children learn to manipulate small objects with their hands.
 Sensory bins encourage scooping, dumping, squeezing, and pinching.

-- Another important part of sensory bins is the social skills kids practice.
-Sharing, communicating, imagination, problem-solving, and creativity are all used when playing with a sensory bin.
+- Another important part of sensory bins is the social skills practiced.
+Sharing, communicating, imagination, and creativity are all used when playing with a sensory bin.

-- Kids use problem-solving skills when playing with their sensory bins.
+- Children use problem-solving skills when playing with their sensory bins.

 Not only will this be the favorite item under the tree, but if you have other nieces and nephews around, they’ll want one too.
-If you are giving this to a child who is not in your care, make sure the adult knows that this is a toy that requires supervision.
-Oftentimes sensory bins contain small pieces that could be harmful if swallowed.
+If you are giving this to a child who is not in your care, make sure the adult knows this is a toy that requires supervision.
+Oftentimes sensory bins contain small pieces that could be harmful if swallowed and adults always want to check for any possible allergies.

 Sensory bins are simple and inexpensive to make.
 When making mine, I made several at a time.
 Think about gathering some friends who are also looking to give cheap gifts this year, make them together, and split the cost, because certain items are cheaper if you buy in bulk.
 You could also leave those items out of your bin.